leo-pony/model-runner/cmd/cli/docs/reference/model_restart-runner.md

 ## Description

- This command runs implicitly when a docker model command is executed.
-You can run this command explicitly to add a new configuration.
+This command restarts the Docker Model Runner without pulling container images.
+Use this command to restart the runner when you already have the required images locally.

+For the first-time setup or to ensure you have the latest images, use `docker model install-runner` instead.